News and Notices:

 We understand the challenges currently being faced by many in the community.
 We have resolved that All Medicare eligible consultations during the week will be bulk billed until the 30th of June.
 (Saturday billing will be at a concession rate).
 We are aware that looking after your health needs to be a priority, particularly at this time of uncertainty in a constantly evolving situation.

 Please continue to look after yourselves, your family, loved ones and the community at large.

 Health and Lifestyle News and Information:

 Coronavirus Disease: The WHO has declared the Corona virus outbreak a Public health emergency of international concern (WHO website).
 There is more information available on this on the Department of Health WA website here.
 Please follow all recommended advise.
-If you have travelled to any of the countries as advised, or being in contact with anyone who has travelled from there, are feeling unwell and suspect that you may have the virus, please call the Practice.
+If you have a fever, cough, sore throat, shortness of breath, or suspect that you may have the virus, please call the Practice.

 Adult Measles Vaccination Program: People born in or after 1966, who have not already received two doses of a measles-containing vaccine, can receive the measles, mumps and rubella (MMR) vaccination for free ( Australia continues to have cases imported through overseas visitors and returning residents).
 If you are traveling overseas and fall into this category, please contact the practice for an appointment.

 View our most recent health and lifestyle notices here

 Doctors are often busy with patients during our normal opening hours, although they may sometimes be interrupted for emergency advice.
 Our practice nurses can help when the doctor is unavailable, and our reception staff are experienced in deciding the appropriate response to any phone request.